ramin00542/kick-dl-automation/README.md

-# 🚀 KickDL — GitHub Actions Download Automation
+# 🚀 mirror-to-github — Mirror Any File to GitHub

-> **Download files from MEGA, Pixeldrain, or direct links — then split, zip, upload to file hosts, or create GitHub Releases — all automatically via GitHub Actions.**
+> **Download files from MEGA, Pixeldrain, or direct links — then split, zip, upload to file hosts, or mirror them straight to GitHub Releases — all automatically via GitHub Actions.**

 ---

 ## 📋 Overview

-KickDL is a professional GitHub Actions automation suite that:
+**mirror-to-github** is a professional GitHub Actions automation suite that:

 1. **Downloads** files from MEGA, Pixeldrain, or direct HTTP links
 2. **Processes** them: zip, split into chunks (auto-detect optimal size), or preserve as-is